-Using patent pending and proprietary processes of precision manufacturing, RSA™ autosampler vials are superior to all other vials on the market since they are not only made to exact tolerances for your autosampler, they are manufactured for your sample chemistry as well.
+Using a proprietary processes of precision manufacturing, RSA™ (Reduced Surface Activity) autosampler vials are superior for chromatography to all other vials on the market since they are not only made to exact tolerances for your autosampler, they are manufactured for your sample chemistry as well.

 To eliminate vertical and horizontal strain created from the high heat and rapid softening of the glass, the vials must be annealed at 1,200 – 1,400°F. It’s during this step that all organic material that might have been present from handling, air or packaging is completely burned off.

 The usable maximum temperature for RSA Autosampler Vials is approximately 300°C (572°F).

 Some manufacturers will use a “cleaning” process with water, acid or surfactants to remove the silicate from the vial.
 This only introduces new contaminants to the vial in the form of residue from cleaning materials, air or the actual gas used to dry the vials.
 Even with all attempts to clean the vials of silicate, it is still almost impossible to remove all of it once its formed.
 Since organic materials are burned off during the annealing process, cleaning steps have no benefit and can actually make the vials non-compatible for LCMS/MS.

 RSA™ or Reduced Surface Activity glass vials are manufactured in the same manner as stated above except a process of precision heat and control virtually eliminates the gaseous state that develops and avoids the formation of the silicate layer/powder and all its drawbacks as stated above.
 Since the silicate is not formed and subsequently the problems associated with it are eliminated.
 As there is no silicate to remove, there is no cleaning process required for RSA™ vials to achieve the cleanest, least reactive vials on the market.